arcraik/neuroexo-website/people.md

     </div>
     <div class="modal-body">
         <img class="content peoplepic" src="/photos/VMannem.jpg" alt="Vinay Mannem" width="200"/>
-      <div><p class="content">My name is Vinay Mannem and I am a rising senior at The Academy of Science and Technology at the Woodlands College Park High School.
+      <div><p class="content" align = "justify">My name is Vinay Mannem and I am a rising senior at The Academy of Science and Technology at the Woodlands College Park High School.
 I am a high school intern working on the NeuroExo project at the University of Houston BRAIN Center.
 I am an active programming member on my school's robotics team 1477 Texas Torque and I play varsity tennis.
 In my free time, I tutor elementary and middle school students and work on my other science fair projects.
 Through science fair, I have worked on developing a belt to assist blind people during commutes through ultrasound and GPS technologies as well as a smart sole to predict foot injuries using pressure sensing data and machine learning to predict diabetes.
 I also am a member of my school DECA business club. </p></div>
      </div>
   </div>
 </div>